 Please DO NOT send hard copies of materials unless specifically asked.

 International applicants are required to provide proof of English proficiency.
 The exam results must be dated within two years from your proposed date of admission and remain valid upon entering the term for which you applied.
 The University at Buffalo has a minimum TOEFL score requirement of 550 (paper-based) or 79 (internet-based).
-On IELTS, UB requires an overall score of 6.5 with no band below 6.0.
+On IELTS, UB requires an overall score of 6.5.

 Information and arrangements to take the GRE and TOEFL exams can be made by contacting the Educational Testing Service (ETS).
 It is strongly recommended to make test arrangements early in the year so sufficient time can be allowed for the results to be reported before our application deadline.